PaoLastHope/BADS7105/HOMEWORK 06/readme.md

 For K = 8, cluster 0 1 start overlapping.
 Then, recommend to choose <b>k = 7</b> for deeply focusing on customer's visit or value. <br/>
 Also, technically, we can grouping back to k = 4

-Finally, we can export the list of customers which according to the group of segmentation.
+Finally, we can export the list of customers which according to the group of segmentation for the teams.

 For further customer segmentation, we can analyze in the way such as
 - Priori based